 Any faculty member is eligible to apply.
 Faculty may apply individually or as a team of faculty.
 Per course instructors and adjuncts can submit a proposal as long as they collaborate with at least one full-time faculty member.
 Faculty members will not be funded for more than one project per funding cycle.

 Interested faculty should download and complete the 2022-2023 Curriculum Innovation Proposal template and the CI Budget page.

 Note: The cover page of the application must include signatures of the Department Head and College Dean.

 Curriculum Innovation proposals should be submitted electronically to the Faculty Center for Teaching and Learning.
 Please include in the subject line of the email: CI Proposal ”your last name” and email to firstname.lastname@example.org.

 Sharing Results and Outcomes

-Successful recipients are expected to share the results of their project through an interactive poster session or a faculty presentation presented at Showcase on Teaching and Learning.
+Successful recipients are expected to submit a final report to the FCTL Advisory Council on the outcomes of their funded activities and the curriculum innovation design of their project.
+They will also be asked to share the results of their project with the academic community at Missouri State through an interactive poster session or a faculty presentation at Showcase on Teaching and Learning.
 This event is held annually in August, the week prior to the start of fall semester.
-Curriculum Innovation recipients should present within three years of receiving the award.
+Curriculum Innovation recipients are expected to submit their report and present at Showcase within three years of receiving the award.

 Application Review Process and Evaluation Criteria

 Proposals will be reviewed by the Faculty Center for Teaching and Learning Advisory Council.
-Award recipients will be notified by the middle of November, 2021.
+Faculty will be notified in November if their proposal has been awarded.

 The attached Evaluation Rubric details the criteria that will be used to award Curriculum Innovation projects.